 Priory Group's Dr James Woolley comments on latest schizophrenia study

-Dr James Woolley, Consultant Psychiatrist at the Priory Hospital, Roehampton, comments on the recent international study led by Cardiff University which found more than 100 genes that make people more susceptible to schizophrenia:
+Dr James Woolley, Consultant Psychiatrist at Priory Hospital Roehampton, comments on the recent international study led by Cardiff University which found more than 100 genes that make people more susceptible to schizophrenia.

 This is a very exciting study which provides firmer evidence about an underlying genetic predisposition to psychotic disorders such as schizophrenia.
 Many patients, families, carers and healthcare professionals have experienced how prominent genetic factors can be, so to have this demonstrated in such a large international collaboration is a significant step forward.
 It will also help to reduce the gap in perception between physical and mental health conditions, starting to put disorders such as schizophrenia on more of an equal footing with conditions such as heart disease or cancer.